grubersjoe/slide-menu/README.md

 *A library agnostic multilevel JavaScript menu with a smooth slide effect and various options.*

-Support: All current browsers and (if using `dist/slide-menu.ie.js`) IE11+.
+Support: All current browsers and IE11+ (if using `dist/slide-menu.ie.js`).

 **[Demo](https://grubersjoe.github.io/slide-menu)**

-## :warning: v1 has been released – breaking changes
+## v1 has been released – breaking changes

-Version 1 has been released and includes breaking changes: Since the library has been rewritten in Vanilla JS™, jQuery is no longer a required dependency (*yay!*).
-This means obviously, that `SlideMenu` also can't be used as a jQuery plugin any more.
+Version 1 has been released and includes breaking changes: Since the library has been rewritten in Typescript, jQuery is no longer a required dependency (yay!).
+Obviously, this also menas, that `SlideMenu` can't be used as a jQuery plugin any more.

-See the below instructions how to use the new version.
+See below instructions how to use the new version.

 ## Install
 ```sh